HighlanderLab/svanvanhossou_africross/README.md

 ##### Description

-In this script, we simulated synthetic breeding following the intra-village bull scheme.
+In this script, we simulated synthetic breeding following the "exchanged-village bull" scheme.
 - A first generation of crossbred animals (G<sub>21</sub> ) were produced by mating local cows from the smallholder farms with exotic bulls.
 - Five best crossbred bulls in a village v<sub>i</sub> were selected and randomly allocated to farms located in another village v<sub>j</sub>.
-The village v<sub>j</sub> was randomly chosen at each generation and should differed from v<sub>i</sub>.
+  - The village v<sub>j</sub> was randomly chosen at each generation and should differed from v<sub>i</sub>.

 We assumed
-- phenotypic selection using a multi-trait selection index including body weight and tick count incidence for the crossbred animals (see `SimParameters.R`).
+- phenotypic selection using a multi-trait selection index including body weight and tick count incidence for the crossbred cows and bulls (see `SimParameters.R`).
 - a cooperation between farmers from different villages for the exchanges of semen among villages.